 PIER.
 Any structure extending into navigable waters from the shore with water on both sides, built or maintained for the purpose of providing a berth for watercraft or for loading or unloading cargo or passengers onto or from watercraft.

 POND.
 A seasonal or permanent body of water, created by excavation, by dike construction or by a combination of both.
-The only ponds within this definition subject to shoreland regulations by this chapter are those which have been excavated within 500 feet of a navigable body of water under § 30.19, Wis.
-Stats., or which are navigable in fact.
-Pursuant to § 30.19, Wis.
-Stats., ponds constructed within 500 feet of navigable waters are defined as public waters.
+The only ponds within this definition subject to shoreland regulations by this chapter are those which have been excavated within 500 feet of a navigable body of water under Wis.
+Stat., § 30.19, or which are navigable in fact.
+Pursuant to Wis.
+Stat. § 30.19, ponds constructed within 500 feet of navigable waters are defined as public waters.

 PRINCIPAL BUILDING.
 The main structure of a lot which houses the principal use of the premises.

 PRIVATE SEWAGE SYSTEM/PRIVATE ON-SITE WASTE TREATMENT SYSTEM (POWTS).
-For the purpose of this code a private sewage system shall have the same definition as contained in § 145.01(12) Wis.
-Stats.
+For the purpose of this code a private sewage system shall have the same definition as contained in Wis.
+Stat. § 145.01(12).

 PROFESSIONAL OFFICE.
 The office of a doctor, practitioner, dentist, minister, architect, landscape architect, professional engineer, lawyer, author, musician or other recognized profession.